-About Shepherd’s Men
+Shepherd’s Men Story

 IN 2014, A MOVEMENT WAS BORN

-- Shepherd’s Men mobilized and moved to action.
-Shepherd’s Men saw firsthand the miracles of SHARE and charted a course to advocate, fund and grow this life-saving program for post-9/11 veterans.
+- Inspired by SHARE, Shepherd’s Men committed to something much bigger than themselves.
+They charted a course of action to advocate, fund and grow this life-saving program for post-9/11 veterans.